 Common Pairings for Focaccia and Other Breads

-Focaccia can be served warm as an appetizer with olive oil or balsamic vinegar for dipping.
-It also complements soups, salads, and grilled meats perfectly.
+Focaccia is great warm with olive oil or balsamic vinegar for dipping.
+It also goes well with soups, salads, and grilled meats.

 How to Serve with Dips or Spreads